Museum Donation Appraisal Checklist: Questions to Ask Before You Hire

 Ask qualified-appraisal questions before payment

-If the report may support a charitable contribution, the engagement should be planned as donation-purpose work from the start.
+If the report may support a charitable contribution, plan the engagement as donation-purpose work from the start.

 Ask whether the report will state intended use, value basis, valuation date, property descriptions, methodology, appraiser qualifications, and required declarations.